Richmond – Cambie Road and Sexsmith Road

 A caring community can contribute greatly to the success of supportive housing residents.
 BC Housing, the City of Richmond and Community Builders commit to keeping neighbours and the community informed about this supportive housing project.

 The City of Richmond mailed postcards to area neighbours in June 2024 to share information about the proposed project and invite feedback on the proposal.
+Community members were invited to visit a project webpage for a self-guided presentation and virtual comment period from June 27 to July 15, 2024.
 Project partners also published and shared a Community FAQ in July 2024.
 This Community FAQ is also available in Traditional Chinese 漢語 and Simplified Chinese 汉语.

 Contacts